 In a minimalist bedroom with limited space, proportion and scale are a great way to have fun with the design.
 Creating a focal point in a small space can be difficult, so turning fixtures into features is key.

 This simple fix can be; the charisma of an oversized lampshade or the allure of metallic accents.
 Life-size art presented as a wall mural can also do the trick.
 Instead of framing your favourite prints, turn them into huge feature walls instead.
 Proportion doesn’t have to make sense.
 Large murals like this stylish World Political Rustic Map wall mural are a quick way of giving your room some interest.

 Love world travel as much as we do?
 Our collection of map wallpaper designs will instantly inject personality into your space!

-4. Remember color is fair game, but choose them wisely
+4. Remember colour is fair game, but choose them wisely

 Mural in photo: Ocean Tones

 Contrary to belief, minimalist doesn’t have to mean white.
-Using color is a fun way of putting your stamp onto plain interiors.
+Using colour is a fun way of putting your stamp onto plain interiors.
 It will add character and something that’s unique to you.
-To do this, combine a splash of color with white wooden floors and neutral décor to get a wonderful balance.
-But the art to this is choosing the right colors.
+To do this, combine a splash of colour with white wooden floors and neutral décor to get a wonderful balance.
+But the art to this is choosing the right colours.
 Stick with one or two, or similar tonal varieties that don’t compete for attention.